 Sailing experience was gained during his childhood and youth in the boat classes Optimist and 420.
 Lars has been sailing on traditional sailing ships since 2012, including on the racing cutter Nobile.

 During an internship with Detlev Löll in 2012, Detlev and Lars got to know each other.
 Based on the internship and with the support of Detlev, Lars wrote his master's thesis in 2014 titled "Calculation of the strength of a mainsail rig to be optimized by weight using the example of the foremast of the HMS Beagle".

 In June 2014, Lars was hired as an employee at Detlev Löll and since then has been significantly involved in all projects of the company.

-Due to the good cooperation with Detlev, Lars was appointed managing Director of Detlev Löll engineering office GmbH in October 2016 and was also able to join the company in spring 2018 as a shareholder.
+Due to the good cooperation with Detlev, Lars was appointed managing Director of Detlev Löll engineering office GmbH in October 2016.